dromerdenker/dromerdenker.github.io/_posts/2019-05-25-make-loads-on-great-job.markdown

 ---
 layout: post
-title: "Making loads of money"
+title: "Making loads of money in a job you Like."
 date: 2019-05-25 22:00:00 +0300
 description: Contemplating on interviewing, negotiating salary, promotions, and my humble steps in mastery. # Add post description (optional)
 img:  # Add image post (optional)
 ---
 === Making loads of money doing a job you like.

 Sounds great.
 Let’s start with some more details.

 == Job

 Means being employed.
 Someone will have to contract you, hire you, make your their employee.

-== Job you like
+== Job you Like

 Not every job is likeable, but some jobs take a bit of further inspection before you can tell if they suit you.
 Looking at a job posting is not enough.

 == Loads of money